DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 Namayiwa was alarmed that residents had been phoned by the telecommunications provider, Telstra, and sold \$49 mobile plans, but were now facing bills in excess of \$1,000.
-A few days later, having investigated the issue, Telstra stated publicly that they were aware of two such cases, and that much of the cost for the capped plans related to internet use through the mobile phones.
-In this instance, Tesltra eventually waived the bills.
+A few days later, having investigated the issue, Telstra stated publicly that it was aware of two such cases, and that much of the cost for the capped plans related to internet use through the mobile phones.
+In this instance, Telstra eventually waived the bills.

 ### Access to Mobile Broadband in Ali Curung